Travel advisory: Kumamoto earthquake

 This 30-minute crossing runs from Kuchinotsu port, on the Nagasaki side of the southern Shimabara peninsula, to Oniike port on Amakusa.

-It is useful if you are combining Amakusa with Shimabara or Nagasaki travel.
-It allows cars and is usually less crowded than Misumi.
+It is the route to pick if you are combining Amakusa with Shimabara or Nagasaki.
+It carries cars and is usually less crowded than Misumi.

 - Hours: First 07:00, last 19:30; every 60min